Buying or selling a home?

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of taking your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of accepting your application.

-This estimate is based on the loan amount, and RESPA requirements require that it has to contain all closing costs and be within a tight range of accuracy.
-I'll analyze the estimate and let you know if everything looks adequate.
+This estimate rests on the loan amount.
+RESPA requirements require that it has to contain all closing costs and be within a precise range of accuracy, and I'll review the estimate and let you know if it all looks all right.

 Then it's time to close on your home.
-This will likely occur at a title company or escrow office and will most likely be a smooth and comfortable affair.
+This will likely take place at a title company or escrow office and is often a smooth and comfortable occurrence.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, be sure to contact me at (972) 504-8021 or e-mail me at .
+And if you have any questions, just contact me at (972) 504-8021 or e-mail me at .